dom-projects/IOT/README.md

 # IOT
-Interfacing to a board like Arduino or a clone using Johnny-Five, Express and Node.Js.
+Web Interface to a board like Arduino or a clone using Johnny-Five, Express and Node.Js.